Events

 Speaking Engagements

-- Webinars, communities/community centers, libraries, places of worship, university classes, retreats, conferences
+• Conferences, symposiums, webinars, communities/community centers, libraries, places of worship, university classes, retreats, pre/post-conference workshops, adult education, healthcare organizations, etc.

 Contact Francesca to schedule a highly customizable event.